stevegt/grid-cli/v2/doc/346-persist.md

 ## Persisting the Trie to Disk in Go

-### Each Trie Node in Its Own Disk File
+### Lazy-Loading Node Files

-In this approach, each trie node is persisted in its own disk file.
-This method allows for finer-grained updates and could potentially improve I/O performance by loading only the required parts of the trie.
+In this approach, trie nodes are lazily loaded from the disk as needed.
+This method ensures that the entire trie is never fully loaded into memory, and only the relevant children nodes are accessed, thereby optimizing memory usage.

-Below is a Go code example that demonstrates how to save and load each trie node into its own file using the `afero` library:
+Below is a Go code example that demonstrates how to lazily load each trie node from its own file using the `afero` library:

 ```go
 package main